defuuss/WheelofFortune/README.md

 - 🎡 Animated weighted wheel that visually reflects each forfeit's chance of being picked.
 - ➕ Slide-in manager to add, edit, or remove forfeits with per-item weights, dependency lists, and removal rules.
-- 🔁 Optional automatic removal of forfeits after they've been selected.
+- 🔁 Optional automatic removal of forfeits after they've been selected, with the wheel disabling itself until a valid option exists.
 - 🔗 Dependency handling so certain forfeits only become available once their prerequisites have been spun.
 - 💾 Import/export buttons to save your forfeit setups as JSON and load them back later.
 - 🕓 Recent spin history with timestamps and persistence via `localStorage`.